Why Study a Physician Associate course?

 Physician associates can be found working in GP surgeries, accident and emergency departments, and inpatient medical and surgical wards throughout the UK, and their numbers are expected to grow over the coming years as health and clinical care delivery models within the NHS continue to evolve.

-7th in the UK for Research (Complete University Guide 2021)
+Top 10 for Research Quality (Complete University Guide 2022)

 Within the School of Medical Sciences, we employ state-of-the-art approaches to address basic research questions in medicine and/or develop applications to overcome a serious unmet clinical need.
 We have an overarching aim of improving the patient pathway, either by contributing new insight to fill an important gap in medical knowledge or developing applications which directly contribute to improving health and well-being.